 “Flagstone Re was extremely tempting as you could buy them book below value,” Ulrich Wallin, chief executive officer of Hannover Re, the world’s fourth-biggest reinsurer, said at a press conference in Monte Carlo today.
 “We also looked at it, and while it was financially attractive, for us strategically it wasn’t attractive at all.
 We are not pursuing major acquisitions in non-life reinsurance as we already have a good organic growth in the business.”

 Assicurazioni Generali SpA (G) plans to seek a buyer for its U.S. life-reinsurance business as CEO Mario Greco works to restore the profitability of Italy’s biggest insurer, people familiar with the process said last month.
-Generali has hired Citigroup Inc. (C) to advise on a sale of Generali USA Life Reassurance Co. and the unit may be worth $800 million to $1 billion, said the people, who asked not to be identified because the process is private.
+Generali has hired Citigroup Inc. (C:US) to advise on a sale of Generali USA Life Reassurance Co. and the unit may be worth $800 million to $1 billion, said the people, who asked not to be identified because the process is private.

 In another deal focusing on life reinsurance, Paris-based Scor SE (SCR) agreed last year to buy the mortality risk reinsurance business of Aegon NV’s Transamerica unit for $912.5 million.
 Hannover Re, Germany’s second-biggest reinsurer, agreed in 2009 to take over Scottish Re Group’s business of reinsuring U.S. life-reinsurance policies written by ING Groep NV.
 (INGA)